Smoking is not permitted on paths, roads and common areas.

-The widespread 2020 wildfires throughout Oregon, and specifically the devastating Echo Mountain Complex Fire just a few miles northeast of Lincoln City cited below, reinforce the fact that we are vulnerable to fast moving wildfires.
+The widespread 2020 wildfires throughout Oregon and, specifically the devastating Echo Mountain Complex Fire just a few miles northeast of Lincoln City cited below, reinforce the fact that we are vulnerable to fast moving wildfires.

 LWC Incident Command System (ICS)